West African slender-snouted crocodile: Status

 This species is relatively poorly known with few studies of the wild populations.
 Consequently, it was rated as Data Deficient by the IUCN in 1996.
 Following a review in 2014, it was moved to Critically Endangered, although this includes both the Central African and West African species.
+Their declining populations are attributed to the loss of their habitats, hunting, depletion of their prey, and illegal consumption of them through bush-meat markets.
 It appears to have been entirely extirpated from several countries where formerly present and declined elsewhere.
+Recent conservation efforts are in effect as project faux gavial works towards lessening the hunting and commerce of the slender-snouted crocodile.
 In its native range, it is extremely rare and on the verge of disappearing.
+There have been implemented protected wildlife preserves in Ghana, one of their main habitats, to help protect the species, though it has been largely ineffective.
 A study in 2015 that included 24 captive slender-snouted crocodiles in six US zoos (more than 50% of the slender-snouted crocodiles in AZA zoos) found that all were of West African origin, indicating that captive breeding may be important for conservation of this species.
+Captive breeding is currently being used by one zoo, the Abidjan zoo, who have already begun releasing captively bred individuals when they reach around 3–4 years old.

 Distribution

 West African slender-snouted crocodile occurs widely in West Africa (Benin, Burkina Faso, southern Senegal, Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Liberia, southern Mali, Nigeria, Sierra Leone, and Togo) and extends into Cameroon in Central Africa.
+They prefer to live in dense, vegetated bodies of water that are away from human settlements.
+Their distribution is currently being monitored by drone surveillance and prerecorded calls to attract them.